rmi-mobility-data-science/replicaEVSE/docs/notes.md

 # Notes as I explore the data

 ## TODO:
+* gut check: vmt vs efficiency to get total power needed.

 * ~~get matt the ratios~~

 * find commit where there was a large plot

-* Summary statistic X% of charging takes place at home, Y% charges public Z% charges at work.
-Use charge_id and wrap all work together.
+* ~~Summary statistic X% of charging takes place at home, Y% charges public Z% charges at work.
+Use charge_id and wrap all work together.~~

-* rewrite load curve plotting code to take in load curves and then try `plt.stackplot(hour, [...])`
+* ~~Add CommercialL: rewrite load curve plotting code to take in load curves and then try `plt.stackplot(hour, [...])`~~

 * make a couple load curves of blockgroups that look different.

 * run TNC simuluation -> load_curves
     - only change is public/home l2 logic

+* run PHEV using logic in the sharepoint file.

+* check on the charging and making sure we arent missing charging events.
+Try only adding chargin times when they start and not making 24 windows.

-* make script to automate the ldv load curves:
+* make script to automate the load curves:
     - sedan, crossover, trucks
     - single, multi-unit
-    - does this need anything more than efficiency inputs? make a test?
+    - commercial, private
 * loop the years and outputs so we can get this done as fast as possible
-* streamline the charges/load outputs squeeze out loadcurves (0-24, vs load_kW) then use stackplot to add them together.
-* get matt to figure out charging numbers
+* ~~get matt to figure out charging numbers~~

 ### Commercial